HEPTACOM/heptaconnect-docs/docs/guides/contributor/build-flow-components.md

 It will take the token in the constructor and execute each callback in the respective duplicated methods.
 At this place you have to analyze the parameters of the token's closure and lookup any services from the service container.
 This also allows custom rules to take effect.
-For example, when you forward the `run` method to the closure you can also resolve a string parameter called `externalId` to be the previous parameter `$externalId` from the `run` method.
+As an example we can look into the `EmitterContract`: when you forward the `run` method to the closure you can also resolve a string parameter called `externalId` to be the previous parameter `$externalId` from the `run` method.

 To access the new builder component the `\Heptacom\HeptaConnect\Portal\Base\Builder\FlowComponent` facade needs to provide a factory method named like the new flow component, so it can be used in short notation files.
 It will also need to factorize the flow components.